malcolmt/django-acacia/docs/basic-usage.rst

         text = models.FileField(upload_to="%Y%m%d")
         **topics = models.ManyToManyField(acacia_models.Topic)**

-That's all that is needed, aside from adding ``acacia`` to the ``INSTALLED_APPS`` tuple in your Django settings file.
+That is all that is needed, aside from adding ``acacia`` to the ``INSTALLED_APPS`` tuple in your Django settings file.
 You can create topics and assign them to the ``Article`` model in the admin interface or directly in Python code.
 These two approaches are covered in the following sections.

-.. admonition:: Docs TODO

-    Eventually, I'll write about customised Topic subclasses so that things like topics associated only with a particular model can be implemented.
+In this standard usage, every topic in the topic tree is available for use by every model that links to the ``acacia.models.Topic`` model.
+This means you can use the same categorisation across multiple models.
+If you want to have different topics for different models or control the topics that are available to a model in some other way, refer to the :ref:`advanced-custom-nodes` section, elsewhere in this documentation.

 Working With Topics In The Admin Interface
 ===========================================